aspnetzero/documents/doc/Development-Guide-Rad-Tool.md

  DLLs, that is inside the folder mentioned above, do all the work.
 The extension contains just a user interface.
 This design is required, otherwise it would be available for only visual studio windows users.
 But since the tool is built on .NET Core platform, **Mac** or **Linux** users can safely use the tool.
 On these operating systems, you have to manually do the work that is done by the extension, which is just creating a short and basic JSON file as input.

+### How It Works Without Visual Studio Extension?

+  Purpose of the extension is to create an input file for rad tool.
+So, in order to use the tool without extension, input file should be created manually.
+However, way too easier approach is running extension on a Windows installed machine, creating your entity and copying the YourEntityName.json file to your own project, under AspNetZeroRadTool folder.

+   dotnet AspNetZeroRadTool.dll YourEntityName.json

 ### Generated Files

  Here is the full list of the files that are created or modified by the tool, if you give a basic "Cars" entity as input.